You're $99 away from FREE SHIPPING!

 Vitamin K has often been used topically to aid the skin in repairing itself and even in cases of bruising or swelling.

-Iron plays a large role in our blood.
-Specifically, it helps with oxygen transport from our lungs to the rest of our bodies.
-Without enough iron, we don't have enough healthy red blood cells able to do the job.
-That means everything in our bodies is affected, including our hair.
+Iron plays a critical role in blood.
+Specifically, it facilitates oxygen transport from our lungs to the rest of our bodies.
+Without enough iron, we lack healthy red blood cells to oxygenate the body properly.
+A severe iron deficiency can negatively impact the entire body, including the hair.

 Magnesium might be the most popular mineral when it comes to hair health.
 Sometimes calcium can clog up hair follicles and begin the hair loss process.
 Magnesium cleans up calcium deposits and promotes follicle growth.